braingeneers/piphys/README.md

 "Control" means ownership of substantially all the assets of an entity, or the power to direct its management and policies by vote, contract, or otherwise.
 Control can be direct or indirect.

-"Your licenses" are all the licenses granted to you for the software under these terms.
+"Your licenses" are all the licenses granted to you for the repository under these terms.

-"Use" means anything you do with the software requiring one of your licenses.
+"Use" means anything you do with the repository requiring one of your licenses.

 © 2021 Braingeneers